ssamgir/SSBasics/README.md

-#The Beginner’s Guide to Objective c

-#Objective-C the Programming Language

 ## Basic Data Types

 Some of the more common data types we use in Objective-C include:

-*int –   An integer value, i.e. a whole number (no decimals) that includes zero and negative numbers.
+*int* –   An integer value, i.e. a whole number (no decimals) that includes zero and negative numbers.

-*float – A floating point value that includes as many decimal places as it can hold.
+*float* – A floating point value that includes as many decimal places as it can hold.
 Because the decimal place can change, or float,            its important to know that these values may technically be imprecise.
 When precise decimals are needed, like for currency,            we should use the NSDecimalNumber data type

- *BOOL –  Short for “boolean”, this is a 1-bit “true” or “false” value that can only be in one of those states.
+*BOOL* –  Short for “boolean”, this is a 1-bit “true” or “false” value that can only be in one of those states.
 The C language (and               hence, Objective-C) treat 0 as “false” and 1 as “true”.
 As such, the following keywords can be used to represent true/false           values: YES/NO, TRUE/FALSE, true/false, 1,0

-*char –   A single character, such as the letter A or the symbol “#”.
+*char* –   A single character, such as the letter A or the symbol “#”.
 Note that lowercase and uppercase characters are different, so            “a” and “A” are two different characters

-* NSString – String data is a bunch of characters strung together to make text, like a banner strung up at a party
+*NSString* – String data is a bunch of characters strung together to make text, like a banner strung up at a party

 *NSNumber – This class is a lightweight “wrapper” class that gives object-oriented features to the primitive number types mentioned              above (among others)